google-site-verification: google57b9e0c1d3786067.html

 Intersection of artificial intelligence and the legal system - Susan M Signer Services

 Artificial intelligence (AI) is changing the way attorneys prepare legal documents and perform legal research.
 One key area of focus is how AI-Generated tools are used in court pleadings.
-As attorneys, law firms face new challenges for obtaining legal research and case law. .
-It is critical to comprehend the distinctions and potential consequences of using AI, such as hallucinations of case citations.
+As attorneys, law firms face new challenges for obtaining legal research and case law.
+It is critical to comprehend the distinctions and potential consequences of using artificial intelligence, such as hallucinations of case citations.
 AI “hallucinations” are the generation of false or fabricated case citations, case precedence, invented case law, and erroneous factual assertions.
 This blog post serves as a resource to help you address AI complexities in the legal community.

 Understanding AI in Court Pleadings

-AI in the legal sector refers to software tools that use machine learning and natural language processing to assist legal professionals in preparing legal documents and pleadings.
+Artificial intelligence in the legal sector refers to software tools that use machine learning and natural language processing to assist legal professionals in preparing legal documents and pleadings.
 For instance, while AI tools can quickly analyze legal documents, retrieve relevant case law, and even suggest specific wording for pleadings, you cannot rely 100% upon AI tools as a final product.
 An attorney is responsible for verifying the case law, precedence references, and facts presented prior to filing a pleading with the Court.
 A study by the American Bar Association found that around 35% of lawyers now use some form of AI to improve efficiency.

 Despite these advantages, concerns about the accuracy and trustworthiness of AI-generated content are valid.
-While AI can handle information rapidly, it may miss the intricacies of legal principles that experienced attorneys comprehend.
+While artificial intelligence can handle information rapidly, it may miss the intricacies of legal principles that experienced attorneys comprehend.
 This gap can lead to hallucination case reference errors in court filings, potentially affecting case outcomes.
 Legal professionals must ensure all AI-generated documents are carefully reviewed for accuracy and compliance before they are submitted.

 Ethical Considerations